 What Are Varicose Veins, and What Causes Them?

 Blood is meant to travel from your heart throughout your body via your veins.
 These veins have valves that open to let blood flow past and close off behind it.
 When these valves aren’t working correctly or become weak, blood is then backed up around the vein valve area causing pressure, twisting and bulging through the skin, thus creating a varicose vein.
+If not treated, patients are more likely to develop heart conditions and depending on how serious they may need to get an additional angina treatment trial.

 Varicose veins can most commonly be found on the legs, ankles, and face.
 These veins are red, blue, and often seen as purple in color.
 You can see a perfect example of varicose veins at the Mayo Clinic Health System.